Back to Silas S. Brown's home page

 (with cursor positioning, not just line-mode interaction), some versions of Kermit can emulate the VT-52 "DECscope", or the Master's *TERMINAL (press Enter at the = prompt) has ANSI (VT100).

-Cambridge University used BBC Micros as terminals to its IBM mainframe called "Phoenix" which was retired in 1995, 2 years before I started; I understand they were Model Bs with custom terminal ROMs and matching termcap
+Cambridge University used BBC Micros as terminals to its IBM mainframe called "Phoenix" which was retired in 1995 (2 years before I started as an undergraduate)---I'm told they were Model Bs with custom terminal ROMs and matching termcap

 files on the Unix side, but I don't know what they were capable of.